-Hong Kong police fire tear gas as thousands take to the streets in fresh wave of protests
+Hong Kong police fire tear gas as thousands take to the streets in fresh protests

 Further protests are planned through the week.
 A big test of support for the anti-government campaign is expected on Dec.
 8 in a rally planned by Civil Human Rights Front, the group that organized million-strong marches in June.

-Reporting by Kate O'Donnell-Lamb, David Dolan, Sarah Wu, Poppy McPherson and Martin Pollard; Writing by Farah Master; Editing by Raju Gopalakrishnan, Anne Marie Roantree and Tom Hogue
+Reporting by Kate O'Donnell-Lamb, David Dolan, Sarah Wu, Poppy McPherson, Twinnie Siu, Felix Tam and Martin Pollard in Hong Kong and the Beijing newsroom; Writing by Farah Master; Editing by Raju Gopalakrishnan, Anne Marie Roantree, Tom Hogue and Frances Kerry